Watch: 3rd Annual ʻŌhiʻa Love Fest held at UH Hilo, keiki learn how to become citizen scientists

 DLNR release.

-WATCH: UH Hilo geographer explains his use of innovative drone and mapping technology in his Rapid ʻŌhiʻa Death research
+Watch: UH Hilo geographer’s use of innovative drone and mapping technology in Rapid ʻŌhiʻa Death research